Dollar bounces back from seven-month lows after strong Fed statement

-NEW YORK The dollar was steady on Wednesday, reversing major early losses, after the Federal Reserve raised U.S. overnight interest rates and said it was prepared to continue tightening monetary policy.
+NEW YORK (Reuters) - The dollar was steady on Wednesday, reversing major early losses, after the Federal Reserve raised U.S. overnight interest rates and said it was prepared to continue tightening monetary policy.

 The dollar index, which tracks the greenback against six major currencies, fell to its lowest level since Nov.
 9 in early trading after the release of weaker-than-expected U.S. inflation and retail sales figures.